 No. Your account must be current and in good standing.
 This means you cannot have overdue or lost items on your account, and all outstanding fees and fines must be paid.
 No items will be ordered if the account is not clear.

-How will I know when my items have come in?
+How will I know when my items have arrived?

 Items are processed as they arrive.
 Once they are ready to be checked out, we place them on hold for you, and the library system will automatically notify you via phone or email.
-All ILL items will stay on the hold shelf until the due date listed on the due-date slip on the front cover of the book.
+ILL items will stay on the hold shelf for seven days, regardless of the due date due to lending library.
+If item is not picked up by the eighth day, it will be sent back to the lending library.

 How long can I keep the item?